pkgcore/pkgcore/dev-notes/hacking.rst

 	      return False
 	  # Your actual code goes here

-This might seem like overkill, but is necessary to avoid problems if you are subclassed and the subclass does not have a new __eq__.
+This might seem like overkill, but it is necessary to avoid problems if you are subclassed and the subclass does not have a new __eq__.
 If you just do an "isinstance(other, self.__class__)" check you will compare equal to instances of a subclass, which is usually not what you want.